PromptAI/promptdialog/docs/advance_control/define_slot_code.md

         return additional_slots + domain_slots
 ```
 `required_slots` function returns a list of slots that the form needs to collect.
 Before the chatbot ask for filling any slots, rasa will execute `required_slots` function to determine the order in which slots should be collected.
 Consequently, we can use the `tracker.get_slot` function to obtain previously filled slots, and then return the slots that need to be collected.

+The feature is available when you click the **Slots** node and then choose Edit Node.
+It will be displayed on the right panel.